MSA-API-Management/AutoGuard/README.md

 # AutoGuard
 AutoGuard is a tool that automatically detects breaking changes of REST APIs in services developed with the popular Java Spring Boot framework.
+We published AutoGuard as a [tool paper](https://doi.org/10.1109/SANER64311.2025.00083).

 We provide an example project with AutoGuard set up [on GitHub](https://github.com/MSA-API-Management/AutoGuard-example-project) and a demonstration video [on YouTube](https://www.youtube.com/watch?v=3qeWIVfMvWE).